/\_/\ ___

 • p < 0.1, * p < 0.05, ** p < 0.01, *** p < 0.001

 Dope, let’s put it in our Word document.
-In Rstudio, click on that viewer of the table.
+In RStudio, click on that viewer of the table.
 Then: Ctrl-A, Ctrl-C, Ctrl-V into your Word document.
 For you Mac users, this should be Cmd instead of Ctrl.